johannschopplich/nuxt-kirby/docs/essentials/authentication.md

 ## Basic Authentication

-If you do not want to build your KQL API using [Kirby Headless plugin](https://kirby.tools/docs/headless/getting-started/), you can use basic authentication.
-However, this method is not recommended for production environments due to security concerns.
+If you do not want to use the [Kirby Headless plugin](https://kirby.tools/docs/headless/getting-started/), you can use basic authentication with the default KQL endpoint.
+While this works, it's less secure because credentials are transmitted with every request (even though they're base64-encoded, not encrypted).
+Token-based authentication is preferred for production.

 ::: tip
 The default KQL endpoint `/api/query` [requires authentication](https://getkirby.com/docs/guide/api/authentication).
 You have to enable HTTP basic authentication in your Kirby project's `config.php` file: